cs1302uga/cs1302-hw05/README.md

       `java`: `-cp bin:phase1.jar`.
 You may also need to import any classes used from the JAR file.

 1. Write the output from the program in your notes.
-If your output for lines 10, 11, 12, and 13 (from `CODE BLOCK 5`) and line 17 (from `CODE BLOCK 7`) does not match the output from the program execution, then make a note of it, then try to fix your diagrams and output before claiming this checkpoint.
+If your output for the four lines under `CODE BLOCK 5` and the line under `CODE BLOCK 7` do not match the output from the program execution, then make a note of it, then try to fix your diagrams and output before claiming this checkpoint.

 1. Add the actual output from running the application to your `SUBMISSION.md` file as explained in the submission instructions below.